 We may contact you by post, however you can also stop this at any time by contacting email@example.com.

-We will never sell your personal information, or let other organisations use it for their own purposes.
+We will never sell your personal information, or knowingly allow other organisations to use it for their own purposes.

 We will only share your personal information where: